vasa-chi/purescript-book/2 - Getting Started.md

 In this first chapter, the goal will be to set up a working PureScript development environment, and to write our first PureScript program.

-The first program we will write is a simple Hello World application.
+The first code we will write is an example of a library which will use dependencies from NPM and Bower, and which will be built using the Grunt build automation tool.
+It will provide a single function, to compute the length of the diagonal in a right-angled triangle.

 ## Introduction